 Tabulate the area

-Now that you've assessed your classification's accuracy, you'll determine the area of impervious surfaces within each parcel of land in the neighborhood.
-You'll first calculate the area and store the results in a stand-alone table.
-Then, you'll join the table to the Parcels layer.
+Now that you have assessed your classification's accuracy, you will determine the area of impervious surfaces within each parcel of land in the neighborhood.
+You will first calculate the area and store the results in a stand-alone table.
+Then, you will join the table to the Parcels layer.

 - In the Tasks pane, expand the Calculate Impervious Surface Area task group.
 Double-click the Tabulate the area task to open it.